DirtyHairy/r77-firmware-ng/README.md

 ```

 After inserting a cartridge, wait until Stella starts up and plays the game.
 Now switch off
 the console and put the SD card into a card reader.
-The dumped ROM is called `rom_dump.bin`
+The dumped ROM files are called
-and can be found in the root directory of the SD card.
+`rom-<md5>.bin` where `<md5>` is the MD5 hash of the dumped ROM.

 # Known issues